HandsOnDevOpsTraining/jenkins/maven-pipeline/maven-pipeline.md

-# Integrate SonarQube with Jenkins
+# Execute Maven pipeline with Jenkins

 ## 🧰 Prerequisites
 1. A Jenkins server